nvpro-samples/optix_prime_baking/README.md

 #### Requirements
   * A recent version of Visual Studio (tested with VS 2013 on Windows 7) or gcc (tested with gcc 4.8.4 on Ubuntu 14.04)
   * CUDA 7.5+ and matching driver with supported GPU.
-  * A recent version of CMake (tested with 2.8.12).
+  * A recent version of CMake (tested with 3.11.0).
   * OptiX 3.9.0 from the shared_optix git repo (see below).
-No separate install of OptiX is needed.
+If you have a Pascal or newer gpu, you will need to install a more recent version OptiX SDK separately.
   * On Linux, [GLFW](http://www.glfw.org/) (tested with 3.2.0).

 #### How to Build & Run

 Quick build instructions:

+Optional: Download and install the latest version of the [OptiX SDK](https://developer.nvidia.com/optix)

 1) Clone the following nvpro-samples repositories:
   - //github.com/nvpro-samples/build_all.git
-  - //github.com/nvpro-samples/shared_optix.git
+  - //github.com/nvpro-samples/shared_optix.git *(skip this if you already installed the OptiX SDK separately)*
   - //github.com/nvpro-samples/shared_sources.git
   - //github.com/nvpro-samples/shared_external.git
   - //github.com/nvpro-samples/optix_prime_baking.git